 Deal fever: taking your eyes off the ball

-The Management Buyout process is seldom straight forward or smooth.
-Negotiations often get derailed.
-Managers often start to focus more on the deal than the business and if the business results start to deteriorate it can scare off financial backers or raise the suspicion of the business owner that management is deliberately driving down the results to help build the case to lower the price.
+The Management Buyout process is seldom straight forward or smooth and negotiations often get derailed.
+Managers can start to focus more on the deal than the business and if the business results start to deteriorate it can scare off financial backers or raise the suspicion of the business owner that management is deliberately driving down the results to help build the case to lower the price.

 Provided that the management team is well advised, it is usually possible to ensure that management is not exposed, or “left holding the baby,” if the deal fails to complete.
 One of the key benefits of hiring a good advisor is that they can take over a lot of the heavy lifting of pulling a deal together, allowing you to remain focused on your company’s operations.